How Can Teachers Use Longitudinal Data to Design Effective Instruction

 To require a pupil to principal a spelling vocabulary significantly larger than 3,000 words is out of harmony with research.
 Later on several hundred words take been learned, the law of diminishing returns begins to operate (Allred, 1977).
 So, if students master about 3,000 words, they have about 97% of the words they will need.

-Teaching spelling of high-frequency words is an important spelling strategyThe following listing includes the first 200 loftier-frequency words.
+The following listing includes the first 200 loftier-frequency words.

-pointerSpelling Listing: First 200 high-frequency words
+Spelling Listing: First 200 high-frequency words

 The cavalcade on the left-hand side lists the high-frequency words that take irregular spelling patterns in their guild of frequency.
 The other columns list high-frequency words with regular spelling patterns, organized past common vowel spellings.
 Use this list to remember to emphasize the high-frequency words with regular spelling patterns as you teach the various vowel patterns.